mayumih387/route360/src/content/posts/astro-markdown-figcaption/en.md

 3. For `<img>`tags, add `<figure>` and `<figcaption>` if the image has a `title` attribute.
 4. Remove `<p>` wrapping `<img>` (optional)

-The images in the Markdown files should be encoded as follows:
+The Markdown images should be encoded as follows:

 ```md
 ![I am `alt`](assets/example.jpg "I am `title` as caption")